njau-steven/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script to display the contents of /etc/passwd
+Script to display contents of 2 files